Special Opportunities and Programs

 Applicants for the Professional Officer Course must attend a summer field training course between their sophomore and junior years.
-Those who complete the GMC are assigned to a four-week training session; however, students who do not complete the entire GMC must attend an expanded six-week field training session.
 Field training is an opportunity to further develop leadership and team-building skills.
 Those who successfully complete field training are eligible to enter the POC.
 Academic credit may be obtained for completing field training.
 The Air Force provides uniforms, housing, medical care, meals, travel allowance, and pay while attending field training.

 Uniforms and Textbooks

-AFROTC provides books to all students enrolled in AFROTC classes and also provides uniforms for cadets in the program.
-Books and uniforms must be returned upon completion of or withdrawal from the courses.
+AFROTC provides all necessary course materials to students enrolled in AFROTC classes and also provides uniforms for cadets in the program.
+Uniforms must be returned upon completion of or withdrawal from the program.

 University Honors Program